-Whelp, I’m happy to say I was able to significantly reduce the landfill-bound waste again.
+Whelp, I’m happy to say I was able to significantly reduce the landfill-bound waste for the morning breakfasts.
 And many of these same solutions can offer less trash at the more local dining establishments too.

 Dining Room Trash Solutions

-I did skip the yogurt this time as I mentioned I would last year.
+I decided to skip the yogurt this time as I I didn’t see a lower-waste option there.
 My homemade yogurt is my fave anyway so I’d rather wait until I get home to enjoy it instead of the rubbery overly-sweet commercial stuff.
 That eliminated the little plastic foil-lined tub right off the bat.

-I’m not sure I can reduce it more than this while still enjoying a hot breakfast and keeping my goal of not having it look ‘weird‘ to the other diners which could make RancherMan uncomfortable.
+I’m not sure I can reduce it more than this while still enjoying a hot breakfast and keeping my goal of not having it look ‘weird‘ to the other diners which could potentially make RancherMan uncomfortable.
 (I’m trying to work within RancherMan’s comfort zone too in my lower-waste quest)

 And there’s that styrofoam plate… (Ugh, styrofoam, the only thing I hate WORSE than plastic!)
 I’m not sure there’s anything I can do about that while still enjoying the hot breakfast they offer.

-But let’s celebrate the accomplishment, shall we?
+But even though it didn’t totally eliminate single-use waste, let’s celebrate the accomplishment, shall we?
 I enjoyed a hot breakfast of eggs, sausage, biscuits and jelly with coffee and orange juice.
 And I did so while generating much less trash than the previous year.

-Well, the same as last year we brought our travel mugs from home.
+Well, we brought our travel mugs from home the same as last year.
 But instead of two cups of coffee on the table and two plastic glasses of orange juice, we used one travel mug to hold our coffee to share, the other held our orange juice to share.
-No plastic cups this time.
-Yea!

 Disposable Plastic Flatware?
 No Thank You.